Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 During our undergraduate photography course, we will challenge you to consider traditional silver processes and digital technologies, evaluating photographic production and studying the still image in relation to both the moving image and newer interactive technologies.

-Students studying BA Photography at the University of Northampton will also benefit from our industry standard photography studio facilities, which you can explore via the virtual tours below.
+Students studying our degree in photography will also benefit from our industry standard photography studio facilities, which you can explore via the virtual tours below.

 • You can receive FREE student membership of the AOP as part of your studies, enhancing your CV and helping you stand out from the crowd when you graduate and pursue a career in photography.